kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-outputs/mqtt.md

 generated_file: true
 ---

-# Sending messages from a local network to an MQTT broker
+Sends messages from a local network to an MQTT broker.
+For details on the available options of the output, see the [documentation of the AxoSyslog syslog-ng distribution](https://axoflow.com/docs/axosyslog-core/chapter-destinations/destination-mqtt-intro/).

 ## Overview

  ## Prerequisites